 Fortunately, we have come a long way from these days and now there are lots of good options for vehicles for those with a wide range of disabilities.
 This includes wheelchair accessible vehicles from places like Allied Mobility which can make it easy and safe for wheelchair users to access a vehicle and even drive in some cases.
 There is usually a ramp and the wheelchair is then secured in place – these are also converted vehicles so there is still space for other passengers too (unlike the motorized trike).

 There are also adapted vehicles that can make it possible for those with a range of disabilities to get behind the wheel.
 This includes smart adaptations such as hand-controlled pedals, joysticks to control steering and quick release brake pedals.
 A disabled individual can learn to drive and take the standard driving test in one of these cars and they will then have a license to operate a car with that particular adaptation(s).
+If you are looking for vehicle alternates for the disabled, check out these mobility scooters.

 Looking forward, autonomous driving will be the future for all motorists and will be a huge benefit to the disabled community.
 This is because it will allow people to get to where they need to go without the need to actually drive the car.
 The UK is pioneering in the autonomous driving field and it is expected that driverless cars will start appearing on the roads in 2021.